- What is Business Aviation?

 Proposed Depreciation Schedule Changes

 NBAA continues to strongly advocate for maintaining the five year depreciation schedule for non-commercial business aircraft under the Modified Accelerated Cost Recovery System (MACRS).
-Current depreciation schedules were recommended by the IRS decades ago, made law by Congress in the 1980’s, and apply to everything from computers, to cars, to aircraft.
+Current depreciation schedules were recommended by the IRS decades ago, made law by Congress in the 1980’s, and apply to everything from construction equipment, to trucks, to aircraft.
 The idea behind such policies is to encourage American businesses to continually upgrade the equipment they use, so they can remain competitive, especially in today’s highly competitive global marketplace.

 General aviation is a critical engine in America's economy, serving as a vital link in the transportation network, employing 1.2 million workers and generating $150 billion in economic activity.
-Modifying the depreciation schedule has the potential to harm the industry as it recovers from the Great Recession and will do almost nothing to seriously address the nation's dept.
+Modifying the depreciation schedule has the potential to harm the industry, reduce new aircraft deliveries and threaten jobs.

 NBAA will continue to strongly advocate for maintaining the current depreciation schedule for business aircraft and will keep Members informed on this important issue.